Developing Your Core Competency in:

 One-on-One mentoring or specialized programming to meet your individual needs is available.
 Consider the following resources offered through GradPathways and other on and off campus units:

-Master's and Ph.D.
-Students, and Postdoctoral Scholars Career Services (Internship and Career Center)
+Career counseling appointments through the Master's and Ph.D.
+Students, and Postdoctoral Scholars Career Services at the Internship and Career Center

 Your major professor or principal investigator can provide career guidance and introduce you to a network of their colleagues and former students.
 Don't overlook other faculty mentors as potential career advisors, seek out like-minded faculty and graduate student and postdoctoral colleagues to be a part of your career building network.

 Building community is essential to success.
 Consider participating in the following activities:

 Access the Versatile PhD!
 UC Davis has a subscription for premium online resources for those seeking careers beyond academia.

 ImaginePhD: A Career Exploration and Planning Tool for the Humanities and Social Sciences - this a free online tool that enables users to: assess their career-related skills, interests, and values; explore careers paths appropriate to their disciplines; create self-defined goals and map out next steps for career and professional development success.